 Ted Underwood and David Bamman

 1500-word abstract of a paper delivered Sat, Jan 9th, at MLA 2016, in a panel with Deidre Lynch and Andrew Piper.
+(An article based on this research, and further research with Sabrina Lee, will appear in Cultural Analytics in early 2018.)

 By visualizing course evaluations, Ben Schmidt has reminded us how subtly (and irrationally) descriptions of real people are shaped by gendered expectations.
 Men are praised for being funny, and condemned for being boring.
 Women are praised for being helpful, and condemned for being strict.